curtischong/kaggle-solutions-old/competitions/Open Problems – Single-Cell Perturbations.md

 Output: A 18,211 dim vector for each row.
 These are the probabilities that the molecule (sm_name) will affect each gene's expression when applied to this cell_type.
 Eval Metric: [[Mean Rowwise Root Mean Squared Error]]
 ##### Summary
+This is basically a regression problem with 2 feature columns and 18211 targets

 Note: an estimated 35% of the training data is erroneous: https://www.kaggle.com/code/jalilnourisa/post-eda
 - This could affect the validity of techniques used in this competition